tinue/apa102-pi/README.md

 small "display" based on APA102 LEDs with 15 frames per second, then you have to look elsewhere.

 ## Prerequisites
 * A Raspberry Pi, running an up-to-date version of Raspbian / Raspberry Pi OS.
-To date, Raspberry Pi OS 2020-08-20 is out, and the library works fine with this release.
+To date, Raspberry Pi OS 2020-12-02 is out, and the library works fine with this release.
 It should run on all Raspberry Pi models, from Zero to 4.
-* If hardware SPI is used: SPI enabled and active (`raspi-config`, Interfacing Options, SPI, \<Yes\>);
+* If hardware SPI is used: SPI enabled and active (`raspi-config`, Interface Options, SPI, \<Yes\>);
 The SPI must be free and unused.
 * For software SPI (bit bang mode): Two free GPIO pins
 * Three libraries from Adafruit: [Adafruit-Blinka](https://github.com/adafruit/Adafruit_Blinka),